sharan-naribole/sharan-naribole.github.io-old/_posts/2017-02-24-h1b-eda-part-I.markdown

 <h2> Conclusion </h2>

 After completing all the above transformations, we are ready to begin the data analysis.
-In the [next blog][next] of this series, I discuss the key insights I drew from the curated data.
+In the [next blog][h1b-part-2] of this series, I discuss the key insights I drew from the curated data.
 Thanks for reading!

 [nyc_dsa]: https://blog.nycdatascience.com/student-works/h-1b-visa-petitions-exploratory-data-analysis/
 [oflc-data]: https://www.foreignlaborcert.doleta.gov/performancedata.cfm